silviapoletti/Fraud-Detection-Machine-Learning-Strategies/README.md

 * Random undersampling and Edited Nearest Neighbors undersampling consist in reducing the imbalance ratio by removing samples from the majority class (well-suited for large datasets);
 * Hybrid resampling combines oversampling the minority class and undersampling the majority class.

+<\br>

+<img align="right" width="50%" src="https://github.com/silviapoletti/fraud-detection/blob/7e395e617991b1f431f4dfb4984438e7d4caeffb/visualizations/imbalanced_learning_parallel_ensemble.png">

 Moreover, some parallel-based ensemble methods like Balanced Bagging and Balanced Random Forest have been tested for comparison.

-<img align="right" width="50%" src="https://github.com/silviapoletti/fraud-detection/blob/7e395e617991b1f431f4dfb4984438e7d4caeffb/visualizations/imbalanced_learning_parallel_ensemble.png">

 Ensemble methods consist in training multiple prediction models (called baseline learners) for the same prediction task, and in combining their outputs to make the final prediction.
 In parallel-based ensemble methods each baseline learner is trained in parallel, using either a subset of the training data, a subset of the training features, or a combination of both.